Delicious Peach Smoothie Recipe – No Yogurt

 These are the 3 ingredients I put in my peach smoothie:

 - Peaches.
 I personally used fresh peaches which I then sliced and froze (more on that in a minute).
 You can use pre-packaged frozen peaches, or freeze them by hand, it doesn’t matter!
 But you definitely do want the peaches you put in your smoothie to be frozen because this will give the smoothie a lovely texture.
 (If you’re slicing the peaches yourself, learn how to pit clingstone peaches here).
+Also make sure your peaches ripe but not rotten.

 - Peach Juice.
 I used the Country Peach Juice from Trader Joes, which is a blend of peaches and apples.
 The flavor is definitely “peach.”
 Feel free to swap out any peach juice, but try to stick to something that has a strong peach flavor.